 The World Health Organization (WHO) is leading this effort through development of a roadmap to defeat meningitis by 2030.
-WHO has just released a baseline situation analysis to inform roadmap development.
-This document details the global burden and identifies knowledge gaps; it also highlights priority areas in which to focus effort, including prevention and epidemic control, diagnosis and treatment, disease surveillance, support and after-care for families and survivors, and advocacy and information.
+Endorsed by the World Health Assembly in November 2020 and launched in September 2021, the roadmap includes three visionary goals: 1) to eliminate epidemics of bacterial meningitis; 2) to reduce cases of vaccine-preventable bacterial meningitis by 50 percent and deaths by 70 percent; and 3) to reduce disability and improve quality of life after meningitis of any cause.
+It also highlights priority areas in which to focus effort, including prevention and epidemic control, diagnosis and treatment, disease surveillance, support and after-care for families and survivors, and advocacy and information.

-PATH is contributing to development of the roadmap, but even more importantly we’re contributing on the front lines, with vaccines against three of the four major causes of bacterial meningitis in development.
+PATH contributed to the development of the roadmap, but even more importantly we’re contributing on the front lines, with vaccines against three of the four major causes of bacterial meningitis in development.

 Stamping out epidemic meningitis

-With more than one million cases reported since 1988 and tens of thousands of deaths to its name, meningococcal meningitis is a scourge on the lives of those in sub-Saharan Africa’s meningitis belt, which stretches across 26 countries from Senegal to Ethiopia.
+With more than one million cases reported since 1988 and tens of thousands of deaths to its name, meningococcal meningitis is a scourge on the lives of those in sub-Saharan Africa’s meningitis belt, which stretches across 26 countries from Senegal and The Gambia in the west to Ethiopia in the east.
 Every year, people living in these countries face the threat of meningococcal meningitis epidemics during the dry season from January to June.
 Epidemics can reach massive proportions, placing enormous burdens on local health systems and inflicting damage that remains long after the diseases passes.
 Even with timely antibiotic treatment, one in ten infected people will die within two days of the onset of symptoms; without treatment, 50 percent of those infected die.

 Until recently, group A meningitis was responsible for more than 80 percent of Africa’s epidemics.
 But since the introduction of MenAfriVac—the result of a nine-year partnership between PATH, WHO, and the Serum Institute of India Pvt.
 Ltd. (SIIPL) called the Meningitis Vaccine Project—the disease has faded into memory, and the world has seen the power of affordable meningococcal conjugate vaccines.

-PATH is once again partnering with SIIPL, this time to develop an affordable meningococcal conjugate vaccine against serogroups A, C, W, X, and Y. Development of this new vaccine is supported by the UK Department for International Development and the vaccine candidate is poised to enter Phase 3 clinical trials in Mali and The Gambia—a crucial step on the pathway to licensure, and to potentially eliminating all forms of epidemic meningitis in the meningitis belt.
+PATH is once again partnering with SIIPL, this time to develop an affordable meningococcal conjugate vaccine against serogroups A, C, W, X, and Y. Development of this new vaccine is supported by the UK Foreign, Commonwealth, and Development Office and the vaccine candidate is undergoing Phase 3 clinical trials in Mali and The Gambia—a crucial step on the pathway to licensure, and to potentially eliminating all forms of epidemic meningitis in the meningitis belt.

 Pneumococcal disease, caused by the bacterium Streptococcus pneumoniae, kills nearly 300,000 children every year before their fifth birthday—mostly in low-resource countries in Africa and Asia.
 In addition to pneumonia, pneumococcus can cause deadly infections like sepsis and meningitis.
 In fact, pneumococcal meningitis is the most common cause of non-epidemic meningitis in sub-Saharan Africa, and it has a higher case-fatality ratio than other causes of bacterial meningitis—meaning that, even though it is less likely to strike a community with the same force as meningococcal meningitis, it is no less feared.

-Effective pneumococcal conjugate vaccines (PCVs) already exist and save lives around the world.
+Effective pneumococcal conjugate vaccines (PCVs) are in use and save lives around the world.
 They are designed to protect against the most common of the more than 90 varieties of pneumococcus that cause disease, but their high cost means that many countries can’t afford them without substantial donor assistance.
 Or sometimes even at all.